sidney-hrlin/sidney-hrlin-github.io/_posts/2024-01-02-Robust-Model-Referencn-Adaptive-Control.md

 $$

-Also we observe that adaption law is nothing but learning rate $\times$ states $\times e^TpB_p$ and model reference adaptive control is nothing but nonlinear integral control.
+Also we observe that adaption law is nothing but learning rate $\times$ states $\times e^TpB_p$ and model reference adaptive control is nothing but non-linear integral control.

 According to Lyapunov $2^nd$ Theorem, we can conclude that